 Thank you to everyone who participated in CCM's 4th Annual CRA Investing Survey.
 The results are always informative and we very much appreciate your time and efforts in completing the survey.
 We have highlighted on page 2 a few data points that stood out to us in this year's review.
-A full copy of the survey is available for download here.
+A full copy of the survey is available for download here/br

-THE CRA QUALIFIED INVESTMENT FUND CELEBRATES ITS 20[TM] ANNIVERSARY
+THE CRA QUALIFIED INVESTMENT FUND CELEBRATES ITS 20TH ANNIVERSARY

 It's hard to believe our CRA Qualified Investment Fund is 20 years old!
-Many of you may remember the Fund's launch in August of 1999; thank you to those inaugural shareholders that are still in the Fund and to all of our current 300+ bank shareholders.
+Many of you may remember the Fund's launch in August of 1999; thank you to those inaugural shareholders that are still in the Fund and to all of our current 300+bank shareholders.
 Our flagship CRA Shares was started specifically for banks looking to meet community development investing requirements of the CRA.
-Looking back, we are amazed and excited to see how far the Fund has come and that non-bank investors are making the same types of investments - called impact or ESG investments - because they are looking to invest back into
+Looking back, we are amazed and excited to see how far the Fund has come and that non-bank investors are making the same types of investments - called impact or ESG investments because they are looking to invest back into their communities, just as banks have been doing for decades.
+We want to again thank you - our clients - for your ongoing support and commitment over these 20 years.
+A copy of the full press release announcing the Fund's 20th anniversary is available here.

-IN THIS ISSUE Page 1 The Unintended Consequences of MBS CRA Reform The CRA Qualified Investment Fund celebrates its 20 th Anniversary CCM's 4 th Annual CRA Investing Survey Page 2 New Report: CDFI Investing for the Impact Investor Page 3 • CRA Investments with High Walk, Transit, and Bike Scores® Page 4 • Upcoming Event Schedule
+IN THIS ISSUE

+Page 1 • The Unintended Consequences of MBS CRA Reform

+- The CRA Qualified Investment Fund celebrates its 20th Anniversary - CCM's 4th Annual CRA Investing Survey - Page 2 New Report: CDFI Investing for the Impact Investor - Page 3 · CRA Investments with High Walk, Transit, and Bike Scores®

+Page 4 • Upcoming Event Schedule

-JOIN CCM AT TOP GOLF AT THE CRA & FAIR LENDING Colloquium this november in orlando
+JOIN CCM AT TOP GOLF AT THE CRA & FAIR LENDING COLLOQUIUM THIS NOVEMBER IN ORLANDO